Hiroshi Fujimoto (baseball)

-Hiroshi Fujimoto (藤本 博史, Fujimoto Hiroshi) is a Japanese former Nippon Professional Baseball infielder He played for in Nippon Professional Baseball (NPB) for the Nankai/Fukuoka Daiei Hawks and the Orix Blue Wave.
+Hiroshi Fujimoto (藤本 博史, Fujimoto Hiroshi) is a Japanese former Nippon Professional Baseball infielder He played in Nippon Professional Baseball (NPB) for the Nankai/Fukuoka Daiei Hawks and the Orix Blue Wave.

 Early baseball career

 Fujimoto went on to Tenri High School, where he competed in the 62nd Japanese High School Baseball Championship in the summer of his sophomore year.

 Playing career

 On November 25, 1981, Fujimoto was drafted by the Nankai Hawks in the 1981 Nippon Professional Baseball draft.

 On July 7, 1990, He accomplished hit for the cycle against the Nippon-Ham Fighters.

 He was traded to the Orix Blue Wave early in the 1998 season and retired after that season.

 Fujimoto played a total of 1103 games, batting average .235 with a 715 hits, a 105 home runs, and a 419 RBI.

 His active player era fight song is still the Hawks's chance theme (the song played during scoring chances) as of the 2022 season.